-The first challenge for the LLM-based UI agent is the high latency and long response time.
+The first challenge for the LLM-based UI agent is high latency and long response time.
 Each individual UI interaction step requires one LLM call to reason which UI to interact with.
-A task involves multiple UI interaction steps can thus incur considerable time and monetary cost.
+A task involves multiple UI interaction steps can thus incur considerable time and monetary costs.
 The LLM call latency is also positively correlated with the number of processed tokens~\cite{levy2024same,wang2024model,egiazarian2024extreme}.
-To ensure that the LLM can return high quality outputs, the LLM-based UI agent must pass large volume of UI information to precisely describe the current state, which also increases the latency in each call.
-The second challenge lies in the reliability domain.
-Studies have shown that LLMs are prone to hallucinations in generating responses~\cite{bang2023multitask,dhuliawala2023chain,zhang2023siren,guan2024intelligent}.
-During the long sequential calls with LLM-based UI agents, the chance of taking a wrong UI control or hallucinating a non-existing UI for interaction increases with each reasoning step.
-As LLM-based UI agents often pass the previous interaction history as additional context when reasoning on current UI interaction step~\cite{zhang2024ufo}, hallucinations in earlier steps could also increase the chance of hallucination in later steps.
-Thus, when a long chain of UI interactions is required, the UI agents are more likely to suffer from compounding errors and encounter task failure~\cite{chen2024more,zhao2024large}.
+To ensure the LLM returns high-quality outputs, the LLM-based UI agent must pass a large volume of UI information to precisely describe the current state, which also increases latency in each call.

+The second challenge lies in the domain of reliability.
+Studies have shown that LLMs are prone to hallucinations in generating responses and selecting correct UIs when a long chain of UI interactions is required~\cite{bang2023multitask,dhuliawala2023chain,zhang2023siren,guan2024intelligent}.
+During long sequential calls, the chance of selecting a wrong UI control or hallucinating a non-existent UI for interaction increases with each reasoning step~\cite{zhang2024ufo}, resulting in compounding errors and task failure~\cite{chen2024more,zhao2024large}.
 Lastly, the LLM-based UI agent also faces the challenge of UI generalization.
-While recent works had made advancements in UI grounding~\cite{cheng2024seeclick,rawles2024androidinthewild,Qwen-VL}, how the LLM-based UI agents handle interactions with applications whose UIs are not included in the pretraining stage of LLMs remain a critical obstacle without good solutions.
+While recent works had made advancements in UI grounding~\cite{cheng2024seeclick,rawles2024androidinthewild,Qwen-VL}, how the LLM-based UI agents handle interactions with applications whose UIs are not included in the pretraining stage of LLMs remains a critical obstacle without good solutions.

-We believe that a new human-agent-computer interaction (HACI) paradigm is needed to address the challenges faced by LLM-based UI agents.
-In HACI paradigm, API-first LLM-based agents will replace UI agents to prioritize API calls over unnecessary multi-step UI interactions in task completion.
-Regular UI interactions are only called when the related APIs are unavailable.
-Compared to the UI agents, API-first agents require less tokens and can obtain more accurate code-formated responses from LLMs.
-For instance, in the task of inserting a 2$\times$2 table in Word document, the API call only requires one line of code, \ie, \texttt{doc.Tables.Add(NumRows=2,NumColumns=2)} to complete the task.